alexcostaluiz/CSCI4050-Bookstore/README.md

 ## Database Configuration

-Once you have MariaDB or MySQL installed, you will need to perform the following database configuration:
+Once you have MariaDB or MySQL installed, you will need to perform the following database configuration.
+It's important that you use the same service username and password, the same database name, and the same table names so that they match the environment variables in [application.properties](src/main/resources/application.properties) which configures Java Spring's connection to the MariaDB/MySQL database.

 ### Log in to the Database